All Collections

 There are three types in this field: RFC 2833, Inband and SIP INFO.

-a.
-RFC 2833: Default and preferred setting for most use cases, not audible on the call audio
+1. RFC 2833: Default and preferred setting for most use cases, not audible on the call audio.

-c.
-SIP INFO: For SIP to SIP calls only.
-DTMF type is negotiated between the parties on the call
+3. SIP INFO: Mainly used for SIP to SIP calls.
+DTMF type is negotiated between parties on the call.

 You can configure your global application settings for inbound calls over here.